Accessibility Statement for Web technologies (TT284)

 The study materials contain a number of diagrams and graphs and a considerable number of code portions.
-Reading and interpreting the diagrams, and interpreting and producing code are an important part of the study of this module, and are assessed..
+Reading and interpreting the diagrams, and interpreting, producing and debugging code are an important part of the study of this module, and are assessed inn all TMAs and the EMA.
 Figure descriptions are provided for all figures.
 If you have any concerns about this aspect of the module, please contact us for further advice.

 You will be required to search for, and make use of, third-party material online and this is assessed.
 Alternatives for required/assessed research material can be provided to enable you to meet the Learning Outcomes of the module.